eluv-io/elv-lro-status/README.md

 # elv-lro-status

 A library for enhancing the transcoding progress info returned by the **elv-client-js** `LROStatus()` API call, providing the following:

 * Human-friendly 'time left' estimates and ETA expressed in local time
 * Stalled LRO detection
 * Warnings if an LRO produces too many or too few mezzanine parts
 * A summary that rolls up all the LROs into a status for the mezzanine offering as a whole.

 **NOTE:** ETA computation and stall detection depend on knowing the current time accurately.
-The current time is passed in as a parameter to the main function call EnhancedStatus(), allowing client to obtain current time from a source other than system clock if desired.
+The current time is passed in as part of the `options` parameter to the main function call `enhancedLROStatus()`, allowing client to obtain current time from a source other than system clock if desired.

 ## Installation